Ruk33/a-short-pocket-hand-guide-notes-on-how-to-write-good-code/book.md

 notes that we can't clearly and simple see by just reading the code.

+\pagebreak

-## Understanding what the code does
+# Understanding what the code does
 If something you wrote works but you don't know why, that's a ticking bomb ready to explode in the near feature.
 Not only that, it's very unprofessional, imagining yourself not being able to answer to your client